dchimeno/dotfiles/README.md

 - `git submodule init`
 - `git submodule update`
 - `python bootstrap.py`
+- `chsh -s /bin/zsh` # Change shell in case you're using another one

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.